Frederick V of Denmark: Death and burial

-Frederik V's catafalque in Christiansborg Palace Chapel in March 1766.
+Frederick V's catafalque in Christiansborg Palace Chapel in March 1766.

 Over the years, the king's heavy drinking and indulgent lifestyle had taken their toll on his health, especially since his constitution was not too robust to begin with.
 The king became increasingly melancholic, and neglected himself and the affairs of state.
 In the last years, his drinking increased even more, and he was rarely sober.
 Twice he broke his leg in drunken accidents, with subsequent long convalescences which greatly weakened him.
 According to Dorothea Biehl's statements the king was often seen in a condition "where his arm was not strong enough to bring his hat on his head again without Moltke's help."
 In the end he was completely broken down as a result of drinking and debauchery.
-On at Christiansborg Palace, the king died of edema at the age of forty-two, after a twenty-year reign.
+On 14 January 1766 at Christiansborg Palace, the king died of edema at the age of forty-two, after a twenty-year reign.
 He had been a pleasant change compared to the pious Christian VI's autocracy, and when Frederick died there were many who mourned.
 His last words were reportedly: "It is a great consolation to me in my last hour that I have never wilfully offended anyone, and that there is not a drop of blood on my hands."

 Frederick V's sarcophagus in Roskilde Cathedral, designed by Johannes Wiedewelt.

 After lying in state with great pomp at the chapel at Christiansborg Palace in Copenhagen, he was interred next to Queen Louise in Roskilde Cathedral on the island of Zealand, the traditional burial site for Danish monarchs since the 15th century.
 His monument in Roskilde cathedral was completed in 1769, and designed by the Danish sculptor Johannes Wiedewelt.
 It includes a large sarcophagus resting on footpieces and decorated by numerous sculptures, behind which is a column topped of an urn, a medallion with the king's portrait, and on each side of the sarcophagus, sitting approx. 9' high above the floor, are two crowned, grieving female figures representing Denmark and Norway.
 The memorial chapel in which it is placed was created as a collaboration between Wiedewelt and the Danish architect Caspar Frederik Harsdorff.